davidmatthews/docker-handbrake-cli/README.md

 # Docker Handbrake CLI
 A Docker container to encode with x265 using high-quality presets in Handbrake.

+NOTE: These encodes will be slow but will result in high-quality output files, relative to their size.

 ## Usage
 `docker run --rm -v "$(pwd)":/data davidmatthews/handbrake-cli <input_file> [preset_name] [crf_value]`